-- " provides safe and direct links to key destinations including centres, parks and schools3 - provides for pedestrian and cycle connections within the site which link to existing facilities and support movement to key district and local destinations such as shops, schools, parks and community facilities - supports public transport routes and facilities and provides safe, legible and attractive connections from residential areas to public transport nodes or stops.

-3 Including investigation of an opportunity to create a pedestrian and cycle link over the rail line.
+- " provides safe and direct links to key destinations including centres, parks and schools - provides for pedestrian and cycle connections within the site which link to existing facilities and support movement to key district and local destinations such as shops, schools, parks and community facilities - " supports provision of on-road cycle services where appropriate on Statecontrolled intersection treatments - 2 Where active transport enters the on-road environment, treatment should be consistent with Austroads: "Cycling Aspects of Austroads Guides (March 2011)". - 3 Including investigation of an opportunity to create a pedestrian and cycle link over the rail line.